What is Mediation?

 Mediation is a process of negotiation in relationships that is intended to resolve differences with the use of a neutral, specially-trained facilitator.
 The purpose of mediation is to level the playing field in an effort to assist the parties in resolving their issues in a constructive, and supportive manner.

 Mediation is a form of Alternative Dispute Resolution (ADR), and ADR processes are typically considered as an alternative to litigation (going to court).
-Other forms of ADR include but are not limited to:
+Other forms of ADR available at Paul Brown Mediation include:

 - Family Group Conferencing/ Decision-Making